labels:

 component and created models in version 1, then after you upgrade to version 2, you must update some Open Data Hub resources as follows:-

-Log in as an admin user to the OpenShift Container Platform cluster where Open Data Hub 2 is installed:
+Log in to the OpenShift Container Platform console as a cluster administrator:

 -